Caring for objects

 Any important disease whose causality is murky, and for which treatment is ineffectual, tends to be awash in significance.
 First, the subjects of deepest dread (corruption, decay, pollution, anomy, weakness) are identified with the disease.
 The disease itself becomes a metaphor.

 The ritual of carrying the sick body during Pepe Espaliú’s performance has undoubtedly magical properties and releases the moment of purification.
 This is a symbolic action in which → solidarity and a caring society are born!

 The institution of care

 The contemporary notion of care is, however, deeply rooted in the phenomenon of relational aesthetics and the performative turn manifested at the beginning of the 2000s.
-The concept is connected to the changing idea of spectatorship and it asks to be understood via performative and choreographic practices.
+The concept is connected to the changing idea of spectatorship, and it asks to be understood via performative and choreographic practices.

 Art institutions have the potential to create communities based on the notions of mutual care, togetherness, solidarity, belonging, a shared identity and especially a shared experience in the context of visual and performing arts.
-This specific institutional moment is always connected to specific communities, mutual care and also to a changing role of the spectators who more and more often become performers and active participants in the museum programs.
+This specific institutional moment is always connected to specific communities, mutual care and also to a changing role of the spectators who more and more often become performers and active participants in the museum programmes.

 The movement in the pause